qoherent/ria-hub-docs/docs/content/.Administration/email-setup.md

 PASSWD         = `password`
 ```

-Restart Gitea for the configuration changes to take effect.
+Restart RIA Hub for the configuration changes to take effect.

-To send a test email to validate the settings, go to Gitea > Site Administration > Configuration > SMTP Mailer Configuration.
+To send a test email to validate the settings, go to RIA Hub > Site Administration > Configuration > SMTP Mailer Configuration.

 For the full list of options check the [Config Cheat Sheet](administration/config-cheat-sheet.md)